Summer Programs

 COST: $50 per credit recovery course.
 Free for all credit acceleration courses.

-Programs will be delivered both in-person and online - families can choose the delivery option that works best for their student.
+This program will be delivered in-person only.
 Successful completion of the summer program will allow students the opportunity to receive credit for a class - either recovering credit from a previously failed class or taking a class for the first time.
-Students may take one course at a time - should they complete a course by June 7, they will have the opportunity to take another core class.
-All coursework must be completed by 1:00 p.m. on June 14 to receive credit.
+Students will take one course at a time.
+If they complete a course by June 8, they will have the opportunity to take another core class.
+All coursework must be completed by 1:00 p.m. on June 17 to receive credit.

 CONTACT: Jamie Pollett jamie_pollett@engschools.net.
 303-806-2245

-For more information, please contact Tracy Thompson at tracy_thompson@engschools.net
+For more information, please contact EHS/CFHSC Postsecondary Advisor, Heidi Stone at heidi_stone@engschools.net

 EHS and CFHSC seniors will do a deep dive into every aspect of the Common Application.
 The Common Application (Common App) is an application that is accepted by more than 800 colleges and universities in the United States and several international schools.
 With one application, one main essay, and possible supplemental essays, seniors can apply to multiple schools.
 Topics in this workshop include: creating a Common App account, reviewing all sections of the Common App, how to write your college essay, how to showcase your talents, skills, and achievements, how to request a letter of recommendation, and how to manage application timelines.